-Open Space Use Recommended Lighting Light type Luminance Level Timing Passive recreational uses such as dog off-leash areas Light in areas where adjacent paths or buildings/pavilions provide opportunity for complementary lighting (either spill or additional).
+Open Space Use Recommended Lighting Light type Luminance Level Timing Pedestrian • Light only in areas of high activity or key connections between destinations such as public transport routes.
 Do not light remote locations.
+Do not light small residential parks that do not have through pathways.
+Do not light playgrounds or picnic areas etc. unless there is a specific requirement.
+Open Space pole top luminaire P1-P2 Medium activity design to Cat P2-P3 Low activity Dusk to 10.30pm Summer: Dusk to 11.30pm Winter mornings: from 5am until light using PE cells to switch off.
+Consider Passive recreational uses such as dog off-leash areas • Light in areas where adjacent paths or buildings/pavilions provide opportunity for complementary lighting (either spill or additional).
+Do not light remote locations.
 Do not light small residential parks.
 Pole top luminaire.
 Pole height and luminaire to be suitable for local site conditions.
-P4 Night only: Dusk until 9pm Outdoor gymnasium and fitness facilities Light only where these facilities are in close proximity to each other.
+P4 Night only: Dusk until 9pm

+Open Space Use Recommended Lighting Light type Luminance Level Timing Outdoor gymnasium and fitness facilities • Light only where these facilities are in close proximity to each other.
 Do not light when these facilities are located throughout a park or along a walkway unless it is a regional walkway such as Ryde River Walk Associated pathway access shall be lit as required.
-Open Space pole top luminaire dedicated for the fitness facility Minimum Cat P1-P2.
-Night: Dusk until 9pm Morning: n/a Exception where equipment is along a regional cycle route such as Ryde RiverWalk Natural Areas Where possible, do not light sites classified as "Natural Areas" under the Natural Areas Generic or a Specific Plan of Management Do not light except where providing an essential linkage to a commuter network or regional cycle route using "fauna friendly lighting" Meet policy criteria Fauna friendly light fittings Low height Open Space pole top luminaire P4 Night: Dusk until 9pm Morning: n/a Provide dimming and motion sensing.
+Open Space pole top luminaire Minimum Cat P1-P2.
+Night: Dusk until 9pm Morning: n/a Exception where equipment is along a regional cycle route such as Ryde River- Walk Natural Areas • Where possible, do not light sites classified as "Natural Areas" under the Natural Areas Generic or a Specific Plans of Management Do not light except where providing an essential linkage to a commuter network or regional cycle route and consider using "fauna friendly lighting" Meet policy criteria Fauna friendly light fittings Lower height Open Space pole top luminaire P4 Winter: Dusk to 10.30pm Summer: Dusk to 11.30pm Winter mornings: from 5am until light using PE cells to switch off.
+Consider dimming as ambient levels increase.
+Use motion sensors for pathways up to 5am where appropriate